ManimCommunity/manim/docs/source/installation/windows.rst

 `the version available here
 <https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z>`__.

-After downloading the pre-compiled archive
+After downloading the pre-compiled archive,
 `unzip it <https://www.7-zip.org>`__ and, if you like, move the extracted directory to some more permanent place (e.g., ``C:\Program Files\``).
 Next, edit the ``PATH`` environment variable: